Kang-Min-Ku/DiffuseVAE/README.md

 # Requirements (evaluation metric)
 To calculate **off-the-shelf Inception Score (IS)**, the latest version of `torchmetrics` is required.
 However, this version causes a conflict when running **diffuseVAE**, necessitating the creation of a new Conda virtual environment.

-While the repository also supports IS calculation compatible with **diffuseVAE**, using the off-the-shelf IS calculation is recommended for better accuracy and convenience.
+While the repository also supports IS calculation compatible with **diffuseVAE**, using the off-the-shelf IS calculation is recommended for better accuracy and convenience

 - torchmetrics>=1.6.0
 - clean-fid